-Taxis from Hong Kong Airport to the city centre are done on a meter basis and should cost around 40 EUR (370 HK), depending on the travel distance required.
-If you are travelling to the Urban area of Hong Kong (most likely) you will need to take the designated Urban Taxis which are red with yellow lights on top.
+Taxis from Hong Kong Airport to the city center are done on a metered basis and should cost around 40 EUR (370 HK), depending on the travel distance required.
+If you are traveling to the Urban area of Hong Kong (most likely) you will need to take the designated Urban Taxis which are red with yellow lights on top.

 Please note: there may be additional costs for large luggage and toll roads.